krixik-ai/python-client/README.md

 my_pipeline_2 = krixik.load_pipeline(pipeline=custom_pipeline_2)
 ```

-Let's process a file through our new pipeline.
+Let's process a file through your new pipeline.

 ```python
 my_pipeline_2.process(local_file_path='./path/to/my/mp3/or/mp4')
 ```

-Now that there is at least one file in the pipeline, we can use the file's `file_id`—which was returned at the end of the above process—to perform semantic search on the associated transcript with `.vector_search`:
+Now that there is at least one file in the pipeline, you can use the file's `file_id`—which was returned at the end of the above process—to perform semantic search on the associated transcript with `.vector_search`:

 ```python
 my_pipeline_2.vector_search(query="The text you wish to semantically search for goes here",